academicgit/BingAI-for-Chromium/README.md

 After the extension is installed, you can use Bing AI normally.
 No extra steps are required.

 ## Support and Feedback 🙌
 If you encounter any issues or have any questions about Bing AI for Chromium, please open an issue on the [issues page](https://github.com/academicgit/BingAI-for-Chromium/issues).
 Your feedback is valuable to us, so if you have any suggestions or ideas for improving the extension, please let us know.
-You can leave your feedback on the [issues page](https://github.com/academicgit/BingAI-for-Chromium/issues).
+You can leave your feedback on the [feedback page](https://github.com/academicgit/BingAI-for-Chromium/issues?q=label%3Afeedback).

 ## Disclaimer ❗
 Please note that this extension does not allow users to bypass the waitlist for Bing Chat AI.
 A Microsoft account with access to Bing Chat is still required.